Shaoting-Feng/kvcache-scheduler/README.md

 ### How to install

-In order to run the code, you need to install pandas by
+In order to run the code, you need to install pandas and PyYAML by

 ```
-pip install pandas
+pip install pandas pyyaml
 ```

 Also, please add the path to flowsim to python path by: